mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch1-introduction.md

  * AWS Application Migration Service
     * Automates testing and transfer of non-cloud application servers.
     * Useful in a lift-and-shift migration.
-    * Install AWS replication on each server to be migrated and the agent performs the replication in the background.
+    * Install AWS replication on each server to be migrated, and the agent performs the replication in the background.
     * NOTE: CloudEndure would be used to migrate to GovCloud
  * AWS Database Migration Service
     * Performs migration of databases to the cloud.